binqry/binq/README.md

 # System Requirements

-Pre-built binaries are available for macOS and Linux with x86-64 CPU architecture.
+Pre-built binaries are available for Windows, macOS and Linux with x86-64 CPU architecture.

 **binq** is logically supposed to work on any machine for which Go can compile codes.